zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Multiply Immediate                  |  IM      |   53          |   ```MI, R1 I```                |    OGLE        |

-The low 32 bits of the product of the value in register R1 and the 20-bit immediate value I are stored in register R1.
-The product in register R1 is compared to zero to set the CCR.
+The low 32 bits of the product of the value in register `R1` and the 20-bit immediate value I are stored in register `R1`.
+The product in register `R1` is compared to zero to set the `CCR`.
-If _overflow occurs_, only the `O`-bit of the CCR is set.
+If _overflow occurs_, only the `O`-bit of the `CCR` is set.

 ### 66. MC